-- Differentiation

-- Intervention in Reading, such as 'Better Reading Partnerships'

-- Support in Phonics through Read, Write Inc groups and 1 to 1 groups

-- Intervention in Maths

-- Teacher Lead Booster Groups

-- Intervention groups for Reading, Writing, and Maths

-- Daily reading with an adult

-- Accelerated reader program, targeted at age and stage
+- Differentiation - Intervention in Reading, such as 'Better Reading Partnerships' - Support in Phonics through Read, Write Inc groups and 1 to 1 groups - Intervention in Maths - Teacher Lead Booster Groups - IT Software, such as Clickr 7/8, My Maths and Mathletics - Intervention Groups For Reading, Writing, Handwriting and Maths including RWI Spelling/Handwriting - Use of Accelerated Reader Program, targeted at age and stage - Daily Reading with an Adult

-- Teaching Assistant supported group work
+- TA Supported Group work

+- Language through Colour

-- Year 5 and 6 Booster Groups
+- Year 5 and 6 Booster Groups and Easter School

 - 1:1 Tuition

-- The Learning Village
+- Dyslexia Gold

+- Fizzy and Clever Hands

 Some pupils may continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness.
 For these pupils, and in consultation with parents, we will use a range assessment tools to determine the cause of the learning difficulty.
-At Kingsnorth CEP School we are experienced in using the following assessment tools:
+At Kingsnorth CEP School we are experienced in using the following assessment tools:-

 - Lucid Rapid

+- Lucid Lass (Rapid and Lass are computer based and highlight areas associated with Dyslexia)

 - Infant Language Link

 - Speech Link

+- Junior Language Link (Speech, Language and Junior Link assess children's language and speech skills)

 - Language for Learning

 - The British Picture Vocabulary Scale

-- Star Reading Assessment
+- Star Reading Assessments

-- Sandwell Maths Assessment
+- Sandwell Maths assessment

-- BURT Reading Age test
+- BURT Reading age test

-- White Rose Maths Assessment
+- White Rose Maths Assessments

+- Dyslexia Gold

-We also have access to external professionals who are able to use a range of assessment tools to support the school with a more detailed assessment to understand what additional resources and different approaches are required to enable the pupil to make better progress.
-The assessments will be shared with parents and any recommendations identified will be put into place through a support plan which is called a provision map.
+The purpose of these more detailed assessments identifies different resources and approaches that may be needed to support a child to make progress.
+The assessments will be shared with parents and if a need is identified, the support will be put in place through a support plan called a 'Provision Map'.
 These will be reviewed regularly at Pupil Progress Meetings by the class teacher and refined if necessary.
 At this stage a child may not be identified as having 'Special Educational Needs' but may need to work on identified areas to help them make progress.

-Where it is not enough, and a pupil may continue to need resources, including teaching, that is additional to, or different from, that of their peers, we will identify them as having Special Educational Needs.
+Where this is not enough, and a pupil may continue to need resources, including teaching, that is additional to, or different from, that of their peers, we will identify them as having Special Educational Needs

 After a period of time, if the child is able to maintain good progress without the need for an additional or different approach, the child will no longer be identified as having SEN (Special Educational Needs).
 When any change of identification in SEN is made parents will be notified.

 We will ensure that all teachers and support staff who work with a pupil are aware of the support to be provided and the different approaches that are to be used.